itepastra/QDI-homework-week-3-4/main.typ

 #problem[
 	We make an oscillating field of 10 microTesla.
-For how long would we need to have this pulse switched on, in order to generate the 81% superposition, described above?
+For how long would we need to have this pulse switched on, in order to generate the $81 percent$ superposition, described above?
 ]

 #problem[
-	While you apply the oscillating field you don’t want to risk that the electron tunnels out of the Quantum dot when it (partially) reaches the excited state.
+	While you apply the oscillating field you don't want to risk that the electron tunnels out of the Quantum dot when it (partially) reaches the excited state.
 With the same cartoons as in Q1 (a), describe which two things you can do to prevent this.
 ]